lucas-allegri/bfheroes-sound-tools/README.md

 `oggenc.exe -b 112.001000 -s 000035af file_name.wav`

-3. wait for it.
+3. Wait for it.

-4. keep waiting.

-5. at this point you should have your fresh .wav/.ogg file ready to use, if you don't, get a better pc
+5. At this point you should have your fresh .wav/.ogg file ready to use!

-or browse the internet for help idk.

 ## Possible thanks to
 - Apache Thunder for letting me know about bf2 sound tools.